Chronic Pain and Substance Abuse

 Opioid medications attach to certain receptors in the brain and block your central nervous system's perception of pain.
 They can have a calming, anti-anxiety effect as well.
 However, opioids can be extremely dangerous when not taken properly, so you should only take them under careful supervision from your doctor.
 Common side effects include drowsiness, nausea, and vomiting.
 Opioid abuse can lead to muscle pain, irritability, breathing problems, and a number of other issues.

 Opioids can provide relief for many types of severe chronic pain, but there are other pain management options that don't have such a high risk of addiction.
 If your doctor has identified the cause of your pain, you may be able to focus on eliminating the source rather than masking the pain.
 You may be able to accomplish this with physical therapy or with non-addictive medications.

-In some cases, people with chronic muscle or nerve pain can receive injections of local anesthetics to relive discomfort.
+In some cases, people with chronic muscle or nerve pain can receive injections of local anesthetics to relieve the discomfort.
 Some people also find that complementary therapies like acupuncture and massage can help with chronic pain.

 Certain new technologies may be effective for pain relief as well.
 For example, radiofrequency ablation, which uses an electric current to burn the nerves responsible for the pain, has been shown to provide symptom relief for up to a year.
 Transcutaneous electrical nerve stimulation (TENS) can provide short-term relief for muscle and nerve pain.

 Cognitive-behavioral therapy (CBT) can be helpful for managing chronic pain, too.
 The purpose of CBT is to identify and change negative thoughts and behaviors.
 This can help you achieve better awareness of your pain and address the mental and emotional struggles that often come along with chronic pain.